Close Menu

 Is it possible to submit a motion for emergency custody in Florida, and what is the procedure for filing an emergency custody order in the state?

 Wondering if you can file a motion for an emergency custody order in Florida?
 Here’s how you can determine if your situation qualifies.
 Emergency custody orders can be filed if there are indications that the child is in immediate physical danger, experiencing abuse, or at risk of being taken out of the state.
-If you believe these circumstances are met here’s how to file an emergency custody order in Florida.
+If you believe these circumstances are met, here’s how to file an emergency custody order in Florida.

-How to file an emergency child custody order in Florida:
+How to file an emergency child custody order in Florida

-3. File a motion with the judge.
+3. File the motion with the judge.

 Jump To: